 Running a marathon is one of the biggest challenges you can take on and therefore it can be a daunting time when race-day is looming.
-Here we show you five signs that might prove to you that you are in fact marathon-ready and that you are ready for the 26.2 mile test.
+Here we show you five signs that might prove to you that you are in fact marathon-ready.

 Although some people like to say that runners don’t need gadgets or gizmos to run well, the truth is a marathon-ready runner knows that actually they need a whole pile of running tools in their race-day bag.
 These tools are by no means hi-tech though; that is not the way of us runners.
 Our gadgets are basic, to say the least, but no one should underestimate their importance, no matter how tatty or unassuming our race-day tools may look.